L1z1ng3r-sswe/algorithms/README.md

 # LeetCode, IOI, Codeforces Problems

-This repository combines all the problems I have solved during my journey, from entering the national team to achieving first place in the International Olympiad in Informatics (IOI) among high school students.
+This repository combines all the problems I have solved.
 Hopefully, this collection will be comprehensive.

-All problems are categorized by topic, and every solution is implemented in C++.
+All problems are categorized by topic, and every solution is implemented in C++ or Go.
 Each problem has an accompanying `.md` file that includes:

 - A description of the problem
 - The initial approach I considered